intel/rohd-hcl/doc/components/multiplier.md

 ## Carry Save Multiplier

-Carry save multiplier is a digital circuit used for performing multiplication operations.
+The carry-save multiplier is a digital circuit used for performing multiplication operations.
 It is particularly useful in applications that require high speed multiplication, such as digital signal processing.